July 14, 2025 • Analysis

 Benefit for Crosspass: Proximity Filtering

-Crosspass is built around a simple idea: a sender encrypts a short note, uploads it to a server, and gets back a lookup ID and a PIN.
-The recipient uses both to retrieve the note.
-To ensure real security—especially when the PIN is delivered over insecure channels like SMS or email—a proximity-based filter could be introduced using Bluetooth mesh networking (like BitChat):
+Crosspass is built around a simple concept: a sender writes a note and secures it with a 4-digit PIN.
+After registering the note with a relay server, the sender receives a 4-letter lookup ID.
+The recipient uses this lookup ID and the PIN to retrieve the note via a peer-to-peer connection.
+To enhance security—especially when the PIN is shared over insecure channels like SMS or email—a proximity-based filter can be implemented using Bluetooth mesh networking, similar to technologies such as BitChat.

 This proximity filtering would mean that even if an attacker intercepted the PIN, he would have to be physically near the sender (on the same mesh) and act before the note expires.
 This would make interception nearly useless and could give Crosspass stronger security guarantees than telecom or internet alone.